ucldc/nuxeo_merritt/README.md

 ## Basic Layout

 **nuxeo_merritt.py** - script that generates ATOM feeds for each collection configured in the [Registry](https://registry.cdlib.org/) for Merritt deposit.
-The script will only update the feed if there have been updates to the collection in Nuxeo since the last run.

 **run_nuxeo_merritt_task.py** - script for running `nuxeo_merritt.py` in Fargate (ECS).